 - 1. Wash the foam element in liquid soap and warm water and rinse it thoroughly. - 2.
-Dry the element by squeezing it in a clean cloth. - 3.
-Saturate the element in engine oil. - 4.
-Squeeze the element in a clean, absorbant cloth to remove excess oil.
+Dry the element by squeezing it in a clean cloth.

+Note: Do not oil the foam element.

 Important Replace the foam element if it is torn or worn.